 This Mexican rice-inspired dish has no tomato sauce nor fresh tomatoes.
 Instead, I used sun-dried tomatoes soaked in herbed olive oil.

-- 2 c. of long-grain rice, rinsed and drained
+- 2 cups long-grain rice rinsed and drained

-- 1/2 c. of chopped sun-dried tomatoes in olive oil
+- 1/2 cup sun-dried tomatoes in olive oil chopped

-- 2 tbsps. of the olive oil from the jar of sun-dried tomatoes
+- 2 tablespoons olive oil from the jar of sun-dried tomatoes

-- 3 to 4 c. of meat broth (or use fish stock)
+- 3 to 4 cups meat broth (or use fish stock)

 - a pinch of cumin